 Isabela Island/Isla Isabela

 Isabela Island is the BEST Galapagos Island for wildlife.
 It’s also a local favorite: every local recommended that we spend most of our trip on Isabela Island!
 Seahorse shaped Isabela Island is one of the three inhabited Galapagos islands.
 Its main town, Puerto Villamil, has plenty of hotels and restaurants.
 Puerto Villamil is small, with unpaved sand roads.
 From end to end, you can walk the entire town in 10 minutes.
-In comparison to bustling Puerto Ayora, Puerto Villamil is tiny and sleepy.
+In comparison to bustling Puerto Ayora, Puerto Villamil is tiny and sleepy – and far more tropical feeling.

 There are a lot of great tours and other spots that we didn’t get a chance to visit!
-You can find more information about activities on Isabela Island here.
+You can find more information about activities on Isabela Island here, and read more about our time in Isla Isabela here.

 How to Get to Isabela Island/Isla Isabela